Buying Subject to an Existing Loan

 Three Types of Subject to Options

 A subject to sale does not necessarily involve owner financing but it could.
-Whether the seller carries any type of financing depends on whether the seller wraps the mortgage and/or the amount of the down payment versus the purchase price.
+Whether the seller carries any type of financing depends on whether they wrap the mortgage or the amount of the down payment versus the purchase price.
+There are three types of subject to options:

 - Wrap-around subject to: A wrap-around subject to gives the seller an override of interest because the seller makes money on the existing mortgage balance.
-Let's say the existing mortgage carries an interest rate of 5%.
+For example, an existing mortgage carries an interest rate of 5%.
 If the sales price is $200,000 and the buyer puts down $20,000, the seller's carryback would be $180,000.
 At a rate of 6%, the seller makes 1% on the existing mortgage of $150,000 and 6% on the balance of $30,000.
 The buyer would pay 6% on $180,000.

 The Difference Between Subject to and a Loan Assumption